PhilKP/Getting-and-Cleaning-Data-Project/CodeBook.md

 ###2.5 Part-5
-Merging the training & testing datasets.
+Merge the training & testing datasets.
 Building the resulting dataset with the Identifiers

 - **Subject** - The Id of the test subject
 - **Activity** - The type of activity being performed at the time of measurements